rehierl/node-tree-outliner/1-1-1-graph-theory/1-4-subgraph.md

 * `(S unrelated-to G) := not (S related-to G)`

-Note that there is no definition (possible) for "strictly unrelated".
+Note that no definition is possible for "strictly unrelated".

 <!-- ======================================================================= -->
 ## induced subgraph (V)